You could spend a lifetime in Patagonia and still not see it all. But that won’t stop me from trying!

 In Patagonia you can easily experience all four seasons in a single day.
 Pack strategically and focus on layers you can mix and match for different weather and destinations.

-For example, I love these flexible hiking pants because they work both in Buenos Aires and hiking in the mountains.
+- A durable hiking pant: I love these flexible hiking pants because they work both in Buenos Aires and hiking in the mountains.
+They hold their shape and you can wear them over and over.

 How to get around Patagonia?